PCMDI/pcmdi.github.io/research/metrics/v1.4.0/index.md

 Questions or comments about the PCMDI Simulation Summaries should be sent to the [PMP team](mailto:pcmdi-metrics@llnl.gov).

-The efforts of the authors are supported by the Regional and Global Climate Modeling Program of the United States Department of Energy's Office of Science.
-This work is funded by the Climate and Environmental Sciences Division of the DOE Office of Science and is performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under contract DE-AC52-07NA27344.
+The efforts of the authors are supported by the [Regional and Global Climate Modeling Program][RGMA] of [the United States Department of Energy's Office of Science][DOEOS].
+This work is funded by the Climate and Environmental Sciences Division of the DOE Office of Science and is performed under the auspices of the U.S. Department of Energy by [Lawrence Livermore National Laboratory][LLNL] under contract DE-AC52-07NA27344.
 LLNL-WEB-812310

 [latest]: {{site.baseurl}}/research/metrics/